 The EHLF operational guidelines were reviewed in 2019 in Berlin.
-The European Heritage Legal Forum gathers once or twice a year in average and is currently chaired by Mr. Wolfgang Karl Goehner (Germany).
-For the period 2019-2023, the members nominated a new secretariat composed of Vera Ameels (Belgique _ Flandres), Jacek Buonaventura Brudnicki (Poland), Wolfgang Karl Göhner (Germany), Tove Elise Ihler (Norway), Juha Maaperä (Finland) and Alexandra Warr (England).
+The European Heritage Legal Forum gathers once or twice a year in average and is currently chaired by Ms. Tove Ihler (Norway).
+For the period 2023-2025, the members nominated a new secretariat composed of Vera Ameels (Belgique _ Flandres), Jacek Buonaventura Brudnicki (Poland), Juha Maaperä (Finland) and Margarita Cruz (Spain).

 Adopted in Berlin on April 24th, 2019.

 1.1 To ensure that improved and timely information on the development and consequences of legal acts developed by the European Union which may impact on cultural heritage are conveyed to the national competent authorities.